 What’s it like to use the Sony WH-CH510?

 The Sony WH-CH510 is a pretty standard—albeit very cheap-feeling—set of wireless on-ear headphones.
 It’s made mostly of a very lightweight matte plastic with a diamond-shaped texture on the outside.
 As expected of inexpensive headphones, the Sony WH-CH510 has a very basic foam and soft coating for ear pads.
 It’s more comfortable than many cheaper headphones, but it creaks and groans when bent because of the quality of plastic in the band.
 Whether you have a smaller head or larger one, the clamping force isn’t very high—again, this is a very cheap plastic—but you definitely won’t forget you’re wearing it.

 Like the premium Sony WH-1000XM5, these headphones don’t fold down for a smaller footprint, so they take up a larger amount of space than it feels like they should.
 However, the ear cups can swivel 90 degrees to rest flat on a table or your clavicles if need be.
 Unlike many of the higher-end models of Sony headphones, there is no wired option for listening here.

 If you just look at the score at the top of the page, you’d get a pretty generous assessment of the Sony WH-CH510.
-On paper, these are great headphones for $60 USD, but that score doesn’t take into account a rather huge user problem with the Sidetone feature.
+On paper, these are great headphones for $60 USD, but that score doesn’t take into account a rather notable user problem with the Sidetone feature.